Guide to posting an innovation challenge

 Set clear objectives

 When posting an innovation challenge, ensure that the problem is crystal clear.
-Align the challenge with relevant strategic objectives and establish how a solution will help the business to achieve it goals.
+Align the challenge with relevant strategic objectives and establish how a solution will help the business to achieve its goals.
 Ultimately, the key is to frame the challenge in terms of the value and impact it could potentially bring to the company once solved.
 Furthermore, don’t forget to set a deadline in order to encourage speedy responses and add structure to the process.

 Be specific, narrow the scope and avoid overcomplicating the proposition.
 Within Idea Drop there is a character limit on ideas and challenges – a smart way to ensure concise wording.
 Challenges should include the essential information whilst remaining short and snappy.
 Being able to convey a point within a limited number of words is a great skill to have.
-Avid tweeters will be well – practised at this!

 An innovation challenge is no use to anyone if nobody knows about it.
 Broadcast the brief to your intended audience and include a reward to spark conversation.
 Throughout the process, it is crucial to motivate and incentivise participants to engage.
 Maximise awareness with our intuitive Idea Drop tools that send push notifications to stakeholders and customised email alerts.
 It has never been easier to generate awareness and reach the audience.